duccquagg137/LumoChat/README.md

 ## Notes

-- Do not commit private production credentials beyond the intended Firebase client config files.
+- Keep Firestore rules and Cloud Functions in sync with chat, group, call, and notification schema changes.
-- Keep Firestore rules and Cloud Functions in sync with notification, chat, and group schema changes.
+- Do not commit private production credentials beyond the intended Firebase client configuration files.
-- Update generated localization files after editing ARB content.
+- Regenerate localization files after changing `app_en.arb` or `app_vi.arb`.

 ## License

-No license file is currently included.
-Add a `LICENSE` file before distributing or publishing this project.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.